Elorm-t/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 14 - Owner and group: Script changes the owner and group of subdirectories and files in working directory.

 Task 15 - Symbolic links: Script changes owner and group of symbolic link.

+Task 16 - If only: Script changes owner of file based on previous ownership.